 4) What’s the product/service/brand/solution that we’re selling as the solution?

 Seems self-explanatory -- just remember that a confused mind says “no.” Keep your positioning clean and easy to understand.
-Also, don’t confuse the potential buyer with so many choices, she tunes out.
+Also, don’t confuse the potential buyer with so many choices, they'll tune out.

 5) Why should these people believe us (rational and emotional reasons to buy)?